exis-io/exis-io.github.io/pages/appliance_api/Container.md

 start a removed container.

 #### Parameters:
- -- name (string) â name of container to remove
+ - name (string) -- name of container to remove

 **Return type:** dictionary